pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 The review below might contain spoilers for both books, so be warned!

-## A good film should start with an earthquake
+## A good book should start with an earthquake

 As far as I'm aware, both books start of with the same traumatic chapters describing a heatwave descending on India, killing millions with its [wet-bulb temperatures](https://en.wikipedia.org/wiki/Wet-bulb_temperature).
 The descriptions are gory and distressing, allowing us to see the consequences of the Climate Catastrophe we're facing.
 The localized nature of the disaster, leaving almost no one alive in a whole province, spanning several cities and millions of people is a very intentional thought experiment by KSR.
 It lays ground for a huge political and cultural polarization of India, allowing it to completely change its government (and governance), economy and infrastructure, spearheading the sustainability revolution worldwide.